Information for musicians

 What are the session rules?

 All sessions are different, and have their own ability level and feel.
-Some are serious affairs for advanced players, some are fun, with a mix of abilities, and some are ‘slow sessions’ for beginners.
+Many sessions are for intermediate/advanced players only and would not be suitable for beginners.
+Some sessions are happy to have a mix of abilities, and some are ‘slow sessions’ just for beginners.
 Each session also has its own unwritten rules.
-For example, some don’t like more than one guitar playing at the same time, and other sessions will discourage beginner Bodhran (irish drum) players etc.
+For example, many sessions don’t appreciate more than one backing instrument (guitar, bouzouki etc.) playing at the same time, but some may allow this.
+It is far easier to accommodate extra melody players in a session than multiple backing & percussion instruments (eg. bones, bodhrán etc.).
+In any case, it is always best to ask before stepping on anyone’s toes.

 Where do I start?

 To assess what sort of session it is, take a seat outside of the circle and just listen and observe.
-Then talk to some of the players who seem to know what they’re doing.
+Talk to some of the players who seem to know what they’re doing.
 Established groups may be a bit cautious of new faces, because unfortunately some people do turn up and unwittingly ruin sessions.
 Show that you are considerate and respectful, and you will be welcomed.
-If you play a tune and no-one joins in, you’re probably doing something wrong.
+In most cases you will probably be asked at some point to play a set of tunes you know.

-Common session instruments are the fiddle (violin), wooden flute, concertina, accordion, whistle, uilleann (pronounced ‘illin’) pipes, guitar, bouzouki, harp and piano.
+Common session instruments include the fiddle (violin), wooden flute, tenor banjo, concertina, button or piano accordion, whistle, uilleann (pronounced ‘illin’) pipes, harp, bodhrán, guitar, bouzouki and piano.